Five Impulse Control Disorders

 According to the DSM-5, oppositional defiant disorder is characterized by “a pattern of angry/irritable mood, argumentative/defiant behavior, or vindictiveness lasting at least 6 months,” as evidenced by interactions with someone who is not a sibling.

 According to the Cleveland Clinic, oppositional defiant disorder (ODD) affects 3.3% of children and adolescents in the United States.
-Individuals with ODD often have co-existing conditions, such as attention-deficit/hyperactivity disorder (ADHD), anxiety disorders, and mood disorders.
+Individuals with ODD often have co-existing conditions, such as attention-deficit/hyperactivity disorder (ADHD), post-traumatic stress disorder (PTSD), anxiety disorders, mood disorders, and personality disorders.
+Oppositional defiant disorder can exacerbate these co-occurring disorders, making comprehensive treatment and early intervention crucial for managing the overall mental health of affected individuals.

 Treatments for ODD may vary according to a child’s age, symptoms, other conditions, and ability to participate in certain treatments.
 These may include talk therapy and school-based interventions.
 Also, parents of children with ODD may be asked to participate in parent management training.